 When I handed him the wine, he touched the label more delicately than he touches my daughter Lola’s cheeks.
 He played with the golden mesh, looked at the color through the light, weighed the wine with his left hand and, with his right, he pulled out an initialed handkerchief to dry the tears that were coming on.
 Not many tears.
 No more than three or four.

 He gave the bottle back to me.
 “Bébelo con tu mujer,” he said and, for the first time in history, the house was silent.
 Just as I began to wonder how I had managed to ruin this moment, he said, “Where you have been happy, you should not go back.”

 Then he started to talk about the photograph.
 It was taken during my grandparents’ honeymoon.
 They had borrowed a car as well as a camera for a week and headed to Zarautz (close to Donostia); at the time, my yaya worked for a rich family who had paid for the trip.
 Yayo had gotten this out-of-his-budget bottle because he had helped a wine salesman whose car had broken down, giving him a lift from Logroño to Zaragoza.

 Everybody enjoyed the story, some with tears, some with sweet smiles, as my yayo opened his heart as he had never done before.

 When everybody left the house, I drank the 1955 Rioja with my wife, sitting in the same place where we had talked with my yaya on that last visit.
-Listening to the crickets and looking at my wife, I could see my grandpa was right.
+Listening to the crickets and looking at my wife, I could see my grandma was right.